 - Garnish: 2 lime slices

-Combine all the ingredients with 1 cup crushed ice in a blender, and blend on high speed for 30 seconds until there are no longer chunks of ice.
+Combine the blanco tequila, triple sec, Campari, lime juice and agave nectar with 1 cup crushed ice in a blender, and blend on high speed for 30 seconds until there are no longer chunks of ice.

 Divide between two Old Fashioned glasses.